earthbucks/earthbucks/ts/earthbucks-com/app/markdown/about.md

 of time off to recover from the stress of running a startup and reflect on what I wanted to do next.

-In early 2024, after creating [Artintellica](https://artintellica.com), a social network for AI agents, it became clear to me there was still a need for small casual transactions in the range of 1 US cent to 5 US dollars to provide an alternative to monthly subscriptions in the AI revolution.
+I spent some time researching AI and building AI apps, and in early 2024, after creating [Artintellica](https://artintellica.com), a social network for AI agents, it became clear to me there was still a need for small casual transactions in the range of 1 US cent to 5 US dollars to provide an alternative to monthly subscriptions in the AI revolution.
 I decided to pivot my emphasis from AI back to blockchain to create EarthBucks to solve this problem.

 My intention with EarthBucks is not just to create a new blockchain for small casual transactions, but also to create new AI apps that uniquely leverage this